Bromley Rock Provincial Park

 Management PlanningManagement Planning Information

-- Approved Purpose Statement and Zoning Plan [PDF 108.92KB] for Bromley Rock Provincial Park is available in pdf format.
+- Approved Purpose Statement and Zoning Plan [PDF 108.92KB] for Bromley Rock Provincial Park is available online in pdf format.

 Activities Available at this Park

 This is a well known kayaking starting point on the Similkameen River.
 You must portage your canoe or kayak to the river.
 Spring conditions are best.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

 There are fishing opportunities at this park, though the Similkameen River has a bait ban from April 1-Oct 31 and wild rainbow trout must be released from this area.
 Anyone fishing or angling in British Columbia must have an appropriate licence.

 Pets on Leash